JorgeDiazz/SolarEnergyPrediction/README.md

 - **mockito**: to create mocks and define stubs in tests.
 - **provider**: for state management.

-3. This project contains unit tests, widget tests (both widget and golden tests), and integration tests.
+3. This project contains unit tests, widget tests, and golden tests.

---

-**Flutter version: 3.16.2**

---

 ### Project structure